Skip to Content

 Instructions

-1. In a bowl, mix steak with 2 tbsp cooking oil, soy sauce, minced garlic, cornstarch, honey and ground ginger.
-Combine well and set aside to marinade for 15-30 minutes.
+1. In a bowl, add beef with soy sauce, cornstarch, honey (or sugar) and ground ginger together.
+Combine well and set aside to marinade for 30 minutes or up to overnight in the refrigerator.

-3. Heat remaining 2 tbsp oil in a wok or cooking pan, and add the marinated beef along with the sauce in to pan and stir fry for about 2 minutes and remove from heat.
-The beef should be browned but not completely cooked.
+2. Heat cooking oil in a wok or cooking pan, and add the marinated beef along with the sauce in to pan and stir fry for about 2 minutes or until mostly browned, and then remove from heat.

 Nutrition Information: